 The OEC is particularly interested in materials for the social, behavioral, and economic sciences, life and environmental sciences, and mathematics and physical sciences as well as interdisciplinary materials.
 Also needed are resources that examine ethical issues that arise in international settings or from cultural differences, ethics and society, and social responsibility in science.

 Current OEC resources include case studies, lesson plans, teaching notes, essays, descriptions of educational activities, assessment tools, videos, syllabi, and bibliographies.
-The various types of materials collected on the site are described at the Resource Collection Plan page.
+The various types of materials collected on the site are described below.

 Submissions should include a brief description of the resource, a copy or online link to the resource, and a brief explanation or demonstration of how the resource has been successfully used in a learning environment.
 If possible, include an image to go with the resource (please ensure that it is available through open access or has the proper permissions for OEC posting).
 OEC staff and Editorial Board will review the submissions.
 Click here to learn about the review process.